dansingjulia/neofs-testcases/cmd/frostfs-adm/README.md

   Alphabet nodes.

-- `init` initializes the sidechain by deploying smart contracts and setting provided NeoFS network configuration.
+- `init` initializes the sidechain by deploying smart contracts and setting provided FrostFS network configuration.

 - `generate-storage-wallet` generates a wallet for the Storage node that is ready for deployment.
-It also transfers a bit of sidechain GAS, so this wallet can be used for NeoFS bootstrap.
+It also transfers a bit of sidechain GAS, so this wallet can be used for FrostFS bootstrap.

 #### Network maintenance

 - `set-config` add/update configuration values in the Netmap contract.

-- `force-new-epoch` increments NeoFS epoch number and executes new epoch handlers in NeoFS nodes.
+- `force-new-epoch` increments FrostFS epoch number and executes new epoch handlers in FrostFS nodes.

 - `refill-gas` transfers sidechain GAS to the specified wallet.